tweag/ghc/README.md

 λ> let frugal :: a ⊸ (a,a); frugal a = (a,a)

 <interactive>:2:33: error:
-    • Couldn't match expected weight ‘1’ of variable ‘a’ with actual weight ‘ω’
+    • Couldn't match expected multiplicity ‘1’ of variable ‘a’ with actual multiplicity ‘Omega’
     • In an equation for ‘frugal’: frugal a = (a, a)

 λ> let wasteful :: a ⊸ b ⊸ a; wasteful a b = a

 <interactive>:3:39: error:
-    • Couldn't match expected weight ‘1’ of variable ‘b’ with actual weight ‘0’
+    • Couldn't match expected multiplicity ‘1’ of variable ‘b’ with actual multiplicity ‘Omega’
     • In an equation for ‘wasteful’: wasteful a b = a
 ```

 As you can see, the type checker gives some hints on _how_ you treated your
-variable wrongly, multiplicity `ω` means it was used more than once, or a
+variable wrongly, multiplicity `Omega` means it was used more than once, or a
 varying number in different code branches.

-This `expected ‘1’ but actually ‘ω’`-error also occurs when the variables are
+This `expected ‘1’ but actually ‘Omega’`-error also occurs when the variables are
 passed to unrestricted functions, this is not always very obvious so be
 mindful of that possibility: